2016-04-22 - PSEUDO-DARKLEECH ANGLER EK FROM 192.169.189[.]151 SENDS BEDEP AND CRYPTXXX RANSOMWARE

 - Background on the pseudo-Darkleech campaign can be found here.

 - To clarify, Angler EK sends Bedep.
-Bedep then grabs CryptXXX and click-fraud malware (and anything else Bedep does).
+Bedep then grabs CryptXXX ransomware and click-fraud malware (and anything else Bedep does).

 Shown above: @BeibesMalwareGuy earlier today, letting me know about some Angler EK he found.